averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.protobuf.schema.naming` - _Source Connector_ only: Default - false.
 When set to true oracdc generates schema names as valid Protocol Buffers identifiers using underscore as separator.
 When set to false (default) oracdc generates schema names using dot as separator.

 ### solutions.a2.cdc.oracle.OraCdcLogMinerConnector specific parameters
-`a2.redo.count` - Quantity of archived logs to process during each DBMS_LOGMNR.START_LOGMNR call, default _1_

-`a2.redo.size` - Minimal size of archived logs to process during each DBMS_LOGMNR.START_LOGMNR call.
-When set value of `a2.redo.count` is ignored

 `a2.first.change` - When set DBMS_LOGMNR.START_LOGMNR will start mining from this SCN.
 When not set **min(FIRST_CHANGE#) from V$ARCHIVED_LOG** will used.
 Overrides SCN value  stored in offset file.